leventea/lastcallbbs-typescript/README.md

 ## Automatic installation for development

-When the `SERVER_DEST` environment variable is set, webpack will attempt to copy the bundle to the specified location.
+When the `SERVER_DEST` environment variable is set, rollup will attempt to copy the bundle to the specified location.
 On Linux, the servers folder can be found under `~/.local/share/Last Call BBS/<steamid64>/`.